Welcome to Climate in Arts and History!

 - Browse the tables of contents by subject area and click on a topic of interest, or search for a topic using the search bar to learn about its relationship to climate.

-- Send your comments, questions, and suggestions to firstname.lastname@example.org.
+- Send your comments, questions, and suggestions to firstname.lastname@example.org or via this form.
 Thank you!

 Header image: “The Arena” – a Roman amphitheater from Pula, Croatia, built between 27 BC and 68 CE (from: https://twoupriders.com/beautiful-istrian-town-of-pula/)